thecodeteam/viprcommand/README.md

 This command will create resource in current context.
 You can write xml or json to file and input that to command or provide them as parameters.

 Building parameters:-
 Parameters are flat view of XML elements.
 There should be 1 parameter for each required element.
 All child elements should be typed along with its parents.
-Ignore XML’s root element.
+Ignore XML's root element.
 For example:
 XML
 `<block_export_create>